U.S. lawsuit over Nautilus fitness equipment heart monitors revived

-NEW YORK (Reuters) - A lawsuit against fitness equipment maker Nautilus, Inc was revived on Monday, when a U.S. appeals court ruled that a heart rate monitoring patent the company is accused of infringing is valid.
+NEW YORK, April 27 (Reuters) - A lawsuit against fitness equipment maker Nautilus, Inc was revived on Monday, when a U.S. appeals court ruled that a heart rate monitoring patent the company is accused of infringing is valid.

 The long-running case had made its way up to the U.S. Supreme Court, which last year changed the way lower courts determine whether a patent is so vague it should be thrown out.